Standing committee (India)

 In the Indian Parliament, a Standing committee is a committee consisting of Members of Parliament (MP).
 It is a permanent and regular committee which is constituted from time to time according to the provisions of an Act of Parliament or Rules of Procedure and Conduct of Business.

+Functions and organization

 The work done by the Indian Parliament is not only voluminous but also of a complex nature, hence a great deal of its work is carried out in these Parliamentary committees.

 Both Houses of Parliament, Rajya Sabha and Lok Sabha, have similar committee structures with a few exceptions.
 Their appointment, terms of office, functions and procedures of conducting business are broadly similar.
 These standing committees are elected or appointed every year, or periodically by the Chairman of the Rajya Sabha or the Speaker of the Lok Sabha, or as a result of consultation between them.